gabemurray3/e-bag.org/content/posts/MoneyMaking.md

 I will begin with a list of essentials that are needed to build yourself a party bus without the capital to buy a bus and convert all those materials to make a gaming bus.
 # First things first
 The gaming computer and the games.
 In order to essentially rent these computers out you need these computers in the first place.
-# beginning with the end in mind
+# Beginning with the end in mind
+You need clients to make money you have to put yourself out there to be able to munch off of the abundance